isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 .. isccmd:: extended-info6-upgrade
 .. _command-extended-info6-upgrade:

-for extended info used for by relay id and by remote id the command is:
+For extended info used by relay ID and by remote ID, the command is:

 ::